commerceblock/pymainstay/README.md

 The client can perform various independent and trustless verification operations on sequence proofs to confirm the immutability of specified sequences.

-Full verification of a specified sequence proof is performed in two stages, as a sequence proof bridges an secondary system to the Bitcoin blockchain.
+Full verification of a specified sequence proof is performed in two stages, as a sequence proof bridges a secondary system to the Bitcoin blockchain.
 So typically a user will want to independently verify two properties of a specific sequence proof:

 1. That the sequence proof is attested to the unbroken sequence of *staychain* transactions confirmed in the Bitcoin blockchain at the specified slot position.
 2. That the sequence proof corresponds to the sequence of state changes in the external system.